 The potential for re-emergence of diphtheria if immunization levels decline was demonstrated during the 1990s in the Commonwealth of Independent States (former Soviet Union) when over 140,000 cases and 4,000 deaths were reported.

 For complete prescribing information, consult the product leaflet or information contained within Health Canada’s authorized product monographs available through the Drug Product Database.
-Refer to Table 1 and Table 2 in General Considerations in Part 1 for lists of all vaccines and passive immunizing agents available for use in Canada and their contents.
+Refer to Table 1 and Table 2 in Contents of Immunizing Agents Available for Use in Canada in Part 1 for lists of all vaccines and passive immunizing agents available for use in Canada and their contents.

 Diphtheria toxoid protects against the systemic effects of diphtheria toxin but does not directly protect against infection.
 Carriage of C. diphtheriae can occur in immunized individuals, but the rate of carriage is lower in immunized populations.
 After a complete primary series, more than 97% of vaccinees develop antibody concentrations that are protective against diphtheria toxin.
 In studies assessing booster response, 100% of vaccinees had a protective antibody titre one month after the booster dose.
 Antitoxin is believed to persist at protective concentrations for 10 years or more.